Inspection photos, entrance videos, metrics, tracks, and external reference resources for experiments and benchmarking.

 Computer vision

-Entrance traffic analysis, pollen and hornet detection, comb inspection, pose estimation, and behavior recognition.
+Entrance traffic analysis, pollen and hornet detection, comb inspection, pose estimation, and behavior recognition for real-world apiary conditions.

-Varroa imaging, queenlessness signals, brood and comb analysis, pollination outcomes, and health-related observability.
+Varroa imaging, queenlessness signals, brood and comb analysis, pollination outcomes, and practical health observability.

 IoT and observability

-Hive scales, weather, acoustic sensing, remote telemetry, power constraints, and edge-device deployments.
+Hive scales, weather context, acoustic sensing, remote telemetry, power constraints, and edge-device deployments.

 Robotics and automation

-Robotic comb mapping, biomimetic systems, and robotic-beehive experimentation linked to field monitoring.
+Robotic comb mapping, biomimetic systems, and autonomous-apiary experiments linked to field monitoring.

 Surveys and reviews